Borny/rtfm/javascript.md

 Will return the index of the element if it exists, otherwise will return **-1** if it doesn't find anything.
 `const elementToFind = array.lastIndexOf(element)`
+=> Only works on primitive values (string, number, boolean)

 ### find()

-Will return an element if it exists in an array
+Will return an element if it exists in an array.
 Can take as parameters every items in the array, the index of each element and the entire array.
 `const returnElement = arr.find(item => item === elementToFind)`
 `array.find((item, index, entireArray) => {})`